Manaslu Circuit Tsum Valley Trek - 21 Days

 Accommodation: Teahouse

-Bimthang is a yak herder settlement that is used by the local herders to store their yak cattle during the winter months.
+Bimthang is a yak herder settlement that the local herders use to store their yak cattle during the winter months.
 You will follow the trail south of Bimthang to Kharche, passing through the woodlands and pastures.
 Along the rock-strewn terrain, you will trek towards Tilije, a Ghale Gurung village where the ethnic Manangi and Chhetri people reside.
 Overnight stay at the guesthouse at Tilije.

 Altitude: 2300 m